tixie2027/tixie2027.github.io/_projects/demo-project/index.md

 {% include image-gallery.html images="mcu_flowchart.png" height="300" %}
 The SAADC operates in a double-buffered mode.
 After 80 samples are collected, the SAADC generates an END event.
 This event triggers two parallel actions:

-via DPPI, the SAADC is immediately restarted to fill the next buffer, ensuring continuous sampling with no gaps;
+1. via DPPI, the SAADC is immediately restarted to fill the next buffer, ensuring continuous sampling with no gaps;

-an interrupt is raised to notify the CPU that a buffer is complete.
+2. an interrupt is raised to notify the CPU that a buffer is complete.

 In the SAADC interrupt handler, a timestamp is captured and the completed buffer is copied into a staging area.
 A Bluetooth Low Energy (BLE) work item is then scheduled to run in a non-interrupt context.
 Hardware sampling continues uninterrupted using the alternate DMA buffer while BLE transmission is handled asynchronously.

 The BLE work handler packages each buffer into a notification payload consisting of a 4-byte timestamp followed by 80 serialized 16-bit ADC samples.
-At a 10 kHz sampling rate, this results in 125 packets transmitted per second.
 Data is sent using a GATT notify characteristic.
 If the BLE stack is temporarily congested, the handler retries transmission up to a fixed limit; if retries are exhausted, the buffer is dropped to prevent back-pressure from blocking acquisition.

 This design forms a closed hardware loop: